alpaddesai/RankCertificatesUndergraduateDegree/README.md

 ## Rank Certificates Undergraduate Degree

-The project provides an overivew of the umdergraduate degree and rank certificates
+The project provides an overivew of the undergraduate degree and rank certificates

 ## Leading #1 academic engineering institute in the state at the time '03
 ![image](BachelorEngineering.jpg)